cert-manager/website/content/en/docs/installation/compatibility.md

 When deploying cert-manager on Fargate, you _must_ change the port on which the webhook listens.
 See the warning at the top of this page for more details.

-## Webhook

-Disabling the webhook is not supported anymore since `v0.14`.